What Is Cortisol? (Hero, Villain, or Both?)

 How Long Does (or should) it take Cortisol to Return to Normal?

-The speed of the recovery will depend on how intense or long the stressor is, how you react to it, how well or fit you are, and your social support and environment [6].
+How long is a spike, and when does a spike turn into a problem?
+There is no precise answer.
+But after being exposed to a stressor, cortisol typically returns to normal levels within 1-2 hours.
+The speed of the recovery will depend on how intense or long the stressor is, how you react to it, how well you are, how fit you are, and your social support and environment [6].

 There are things you can do to reduce your cortisol spikes and return them to normal levels more quickly.
 Persistent stressors that appear in your life all too frequently are hard to resolve because you can never fully switch off your cortisol response.